ying-tang/help-documentation/_drafts/alternative_method_for_volume_encryption.md

 This article also assumes the following pre-requisites:
 * Ubuntu 14.04 or newer
-* User can create and attach block storage volumes in their cloud
+* The user can create and attach block storage volumes in their cloud.
-* User has administrator privileges in the virtual machine we're going to use for this procedure.
+* The user has administrator privileges in the virtual machine they're going to use for this procedure.

 ### Procedure
 1. The first step is to provision an instance (it can be small) with Ubuntu 14.04 or newer, if you haven't done so already, by using either the API or the Horizon dashboard.

 2. The second step is to create a block-storage volume.
 Again, this task can be accomplished via CLI or the Horizon dashboard.
-No special parameters are needed, just select a descriptive name, select desired capacity, and make sure it's accessible to and in the same availability zone of the VM you just spun up in the previous step.
+No special parameters are needed, just select a descriptive name, select the desired capacity, and make sure it's accessible to and in the same availability zone of the VM you just spun up in the previous step.

-3. After the volume has been successfully provisioned, attach to the VM you created in Step 1.
+3. After the block storage volume has been provisioned successfully, attach it to the VM you created in Step 1.

 4. Log into the VM you created in Step 1.

-5. Here's some basic house-keeping that's a good idea, to make sure you have the latest bug-fixes and software lists:
+5. Here's some basic house-keeping that's a good idea to do now, just to make sure you have the latest bug-fixes and software lists:

 {% highlight bash %}
 sudo aptitude update